-We evaluate the impact of transmission congestion on energy market prices and study projects to determine economic savings to offset most or all of the congestion and loss costs.
+We evaluate the impact of transmission congestion on wholesale power prices and study projects to determine economic savings to offset most or all of the congestion and loss costs.
 An example is evaluating increased access to markets outside our footprint.

-Solution: Two projects have been completed, two are planned, four are proposed, and another two provisional projects are being studied.
+Plans and actions: Two projects are planned, four are proposed, and another two provisional projects are being studied.

 When a new generating facility is proposed, we conduct a system impact study and, if requested, a facilities study.
 If the existing transmission system is inadequate to ensure generator stability or reliable transmission service, we will determine what system expansion will be needed.

-Solution: 11 generators are active in our generation queue, and many reflect the growing development of wind energy.
-24generators added since 2001 required construction of transmission facilities.
+Plans and actions: Eight generators are active in our generation queue, and many reflect the growing development of wind energy; 24 generators added since 2001 required construction of transmission facilities.

-Keeping transmission lines, substations and related equipment in good operating condition extends the life of the facilities, improves system performance and safety, and minimizes the potential for outages.
-Part of the $3.9 to $4.8 billion investment ATC will make over the next 10 years is dedicated to asset renewal.
+Keeping transmission lines, substations and related equipment in good operating condition extends the life of the facilities, improves system performance and safety and minimizes the potential for outages.
+Part of the $3 to 3.6 billion investment ATC will make over the next 10 years is dedicated to asset renewal.
 Major projects at substations include replacing circuit breakers, protective relays, lightning protection and transformers.
 Major work on transmission lines involves rebuilding or upgrading aging power lines, including the replacement of structures, conductors, insulators and other equipment.

-Solution: More than 100 projects to address asset renewal needs are planned in the next 10 years.
+Plans and actions: More than 110 projects to address asset renewal needs are planned in the next 10 years.